 If you want to be active, and get out on the water, Bainbridge Island offers kayaking with Exotic Auquatics, and sailing with Sail Bainbridge.
 There are plenty of trails for hiking, or you can stroll through downtown or Bloedel Reserve.
 When you’re ready for refueling, there are several top notch restaurants where foodies can get their fix.

 Downtown Bainbridge Island has delightful shops, and they even host a Girlfriends Day Out Shopping Day in May with fun giveaways.
 You’ll find locally made goods, locally grown food, and artwork by Washington artists.
-Pelindaba Lavender grows organic lavender on the San Juan Islands and sells hand crafted oils and other lavender products, Bon Bon Candies has yummy homemade Salted Caramel Chocolates, and there’s a shop called The Traveler where you can pick up travel-size items you might have forgotten, or luggage and gear for a bigger trip.
+Pelindaba Lavender grows organic lavender on the San Juan Islands and sells hand crafted oils and other lavender products.
+Bon Bon Candies has yummy homemade Salted Caramel Chocolates.
+The Traveler offers travel-size items you might have forgotten, luggage and gear.

 Just 10 minutes from downtown on the north end of the island, you’ll find Bloedel Reserve, a 150-acre public garden.
-Once the estate of Prentice and Virginia Bloedel, the reserve was inspired by Japanese gardens, and aims to preserve nature and provide a tranquil oasis for the community.
-Bloedel was a pioneer in the conservation moment and understood the therapeutic benefits and downright necessity of time spent immersed in nature.
-Trails are fragrant with the sweet, piney smell of spruce trees, which is quintessential Pacific Northwest and one of my favorite scents on earth.
+Once the estate of Prentice and Virginia Bloedel, the reserve was inspired by Japanese gardens.
+Its mission is to preserve nature and provide a tranquil oasis for the community.
+Bloedel was a pioneer in the conservation moment and understood the therapeutic benefits and necessity of time spent immersed in nature.
+Trails are fragrant with the sweet smell of spruce trees, which is quintessential Pacific Northwest and one of my favorite scents on earth.

 Bainbridge Island Museum of Art (BIMA) showcases works by local artists and is free to visit, with a generous 15-20 exhibitions per year.
 The museum considers itself the island’s cultural living room, and also has a bistro to grab a bite.
 For a more historical perspective, visit Bainbridge Island Historical Museum, and for a special focus on Native American History, check out the Suquamish Tribal Museum and Chief Seattle’s grave located on the north end of the island.